LinkedIn SEO Guide: Boost Your Visibility in 2025

 - Evergreen Content: Articles have a longer shelf life than posts, continuously driving traffic over time.

-LinkedIn Company Page SEO Optimization
+LinkedIn Company Page SEO

-- Employee Advocacy: Encourage employees to share company content.
+- Encourage Employee Advocacy: Encourage employees to share company content.
 Posts shared by employees often receive significantly more engagement than those directly from the company page.

 Does LinkedIn Have Analytics?

-For Personal Profiles (especially with Creator Mode):
+Analytics For Personal Profiles

-For Company Pages:
+Analytics For Company Pages

 Metricool and LinkedIn Analytics:

 While LinkedIn’s native analytics are powerful, a LinkedIn SEO tool like Metricool brings additional value.
 Metricool integrates directly with your LinkedIn Company Pages (and soon, potentially more personal profile data).
+Here’s how Metricool builds on LinkedIn’s analytics to strengthen your SEO strategy:

-- Unified Dashboard: See all your LinkedIn Company Page data alongside other social media platforms in one convenient dashboard.
+- Unified Dashboard: See all your LinkedIn company page data alongside other social media platforms in one convenient dashboard.

 - Optimal Posting Times: Metricool helps you identify the best times to post based on when your audience is most active, maximizing the initial engagement window crucial for the LinkedIn algorithm.